Derwent Island House: History

 Henry Cowper Marshall purchased the island in 1844 and employed architect Anthony Salvin to add east and west wings and a three-storey tower to the house.
 In 1951, Mr Marshall's grandson Denis Marshall gave the property to the National Trust.

-During the 20th century, the house was home to several members of the Grindlay family who leased it from the Marshalls.
+During the 20th century, the house was a summer residence for several members of the Grindlay family who leased it from the Marshalls.